Mariners' Robinson Cano: Drives in three Tuesday

 Cano went 2-for-4 with a walk, two doubles, a run scored and three RBI in Tuesday's 8-7 win over the Rangers.

-He now one two-bagger shy of 500 for his illustrious career.
+He's now one two-bagger shy of 500 for his illustrious career.
 At age 34, Cano has seen his batting average and BABIP take a dip this season, but with 19 homers and 73 RBI through 96 games he remains one of the league's best power sources at second base.

 More News